Treatment

 Ulnar nerve subluxation — when the ulnar nerve jumps over the elbow bone during elbow movement — is usually detected and treated during the surgery (with a transposition).
 If not, it can be a nuisance and may require a return to the operating room.

 The ulnar nerve itself can be injured during surgery.
-This is a difficult problem that can result in worsening of symptoms, pain, and hand dysfunction.
+This is a difficult problem that can result in worsening symptoms, pain, and hand dysfunction.
 If this rare complication occurs, it may require further surgery.

 Outcomes